-Having regular physical activity for busy people lowers the levels of stress, and this is why millennials are far more active than any other generation before them.
+Having regular physical activity (such as running for stress relief) for busy people lowers the levels of stress, and this is why millennials are far more active than any other generation before them.

 Taking regular walks, going to work by bike or joining a gym will all be equally beneficial for health.
 The important thing is to find an activity that we enjoy and exercise it regularly.

 Additional Information: Fitness Tips for Busy Professionals

 It was mentioned before that stress leads to a number of mental health issues.
 Some of them are inability to focus, irritability, frustration, lack of motivation, memory loss, mood swings, emotional outbursts, lack of sleep…

 Dealing with all of these problems can be very difficult and time-consuming.
 Even if we start tackling the sources of our stress, the effects of it can take a toll on our overall functioning in a relatively short amount of time, and dealing with them requires problem-specific solutions.